What is a torn meniscus?

 Key points about a torn meniscus

 - Torn meniscus is often caused by a twisting movement of the knee while bearing weight.
+Or it can be develop over time from routine activities.

 - A torn meniscus causes pain, locking, or clicking, and weakness of the knee.